E-Trojans: Ransomware, Tracking, DoS, and Data Leaks on Battery-powered Embedded Systems: Related Work

 \textbf{Attacks on Battery}.
-The likelihood of battery overheating, thermal runaway, overcharging, and mechanical damage in electric vehicles have been investigated in~\cite{batterySafetyRisk1,batterySafetyRisk2}.
-Researchers have proposed a battery drain attack while the ignition is turned off~\cite{cho2018killed}, an electromagnetic interference attack~\cite{szakaly2023assault}, and a physical access rogue firmware update to a Tesla BMS~\cite{kiley-tesla}.
-Theoretical vulnerabilities in MacBook laptop batteries, capable of overheating or turning off the machine, have been discussed in~\cite{miller2011battery}.
-The \aname\ attacks are \emph{orthogonal} as they target the battery and BMS of an e-scooter.
+The likelihood of battery overheating, thermal runaway, overcharging, and mechanical damage in electric vehicles has been investigated in~\cite{batterySafetyRisk1,batterySafetyRisk2}.
+Researchers have proposed a battery drain attack on gas and electric vehicles~\cite{cho2018killed}, an electromagnetic interference attack against automotive batteries~\cite{szakaly2023assault}, and a physical access rogue firmware update to a Tesla BMS~\cite{kiley-tesla}.
+Theoretical vulnerabilities in MacBook batteries, capable of overheating or turning off the laptop, have been discussed in~\cite{miller2011battery}.
+The \aname\ attacks are \emph{orthogonal} as they target e-scooters' battery and BMS.